 Both Muck Rack surveys verify two key PR principles: First, recognize that not every story is right for every moment.
 Many businesses held off on major announcements or new launches for this very reason.
-Second, personalization has always mattered and always will.
+Second, when it comes to PR strategies, personalization has always mattered and always will.
 Communicate your news to the press with the understanding that good business is built on good relationships, and good relationships are built on mutual benefit.

-In the 2020 survey report, the number one reason that journalists rejected otherwise relevant pitches was lack of personalization, with 33% of respondents selecting this option.
-This trend, which had remained consistent since the first year the survey was issued, was shaken up like everything else in the pandemic.
+In the 2020 survey, the number one reason that 33% of journalists rejected otherwise relevant pitches was lack of personalization.
+This trend, which had remained consistent, was shaken up like everything else in the pandemic.
 This year, bad timing and “other” tied for first at 25%, while lack of personalization came in second at 21%.
-That said, many of those who selected “other” wrote in answers like “irrelevant” or “not localized,” which could be considered subsets of “lack of personalization.”
+That said, many others wrote in answers like “irrelevant” or “not localized”—possibly subsets of “lack of personalization.”

-If your communication team is still blasting pitches to 1,000 contacts and hoping something sticks, it may be time to rethink your strategy.
-Yes, it takes a lot longer to hunt and peck through a list to find the right reporters and tailor a pitch to their interests than it does to send a blast.
+If your team is still blasting pitches to 1,000 contacts hoping something sticks, it may be time to rethink your PR strategy.
+Yes, it takes a lot longer to to find the right reporters and tailor a pitch to each one’s interests.
 But the results are worth the effort.

 You’re reaching out to people, not bots

-One overarching fact that loomed large in every aspect of life in 2020, including the results of this survey, is that we’re all human.
+One overarching fact loomed large in every aspect of life in 2020 is that we’re all human.

 The work we all did every day over the last year, from adjusting to new norms to engaging in increasingly online communication, was performed by fallible, often tired, sometimes grouchy, usually well-meaning people working and living under enormous stress.

-Those who acknowledged and acted on this dynamic may have seen better results from their efforts, and certainly positioned themselves well for the future.
+Those who acknowledged and acted on this dynamic may have seen better results from their efforts.
+And these PR strategies certainly positioned them well for the future.